-A Guest Blog from a Special Client
+A Zambia Safari Experience from a Special Client

 Most people would jump at the chance of a safari in the African bush, I on the other hand was filled with trepidation.
 It was not the mosquitoes or even the snakes but a presentment from a nightmare years ago and it was all about man-eating lions.
 Needless to say I was petrified of travelling in an open vehicle offering myself as a tasty snack to hungry lions.
 Against my better judgement I found myself flying over an escarpment in an improved version of Cessna U206 Skywagon, which was an experience in itself.
 Flying at low altitude is a scenic adventure and offers the perfect picture, only my camera was locked in my case.

 Rule number one, always have your camera ready.
 The valley lies between both escarpments which form the Rift Valley.
 It is mapped with woody young trees of the canopy species and within the woodland are many deciduous trees.
 It came as quite a shock as we began our final leg and the runway came into view, suddenly emerging from the trees onto the runway and right on cue, a herd of elephants crossed beneath us.
 It was the photo of a lifetime.
 Rule number two, don’t try kicking yourself in a confined space.